-Unlike SU, the anaphoric determiner in the DP is not specified for person features, which makes it possible for SE to bind it.
-Therefore, these examples provide independent evidence for our proposal that se is not specified for person (see also sec.
-2.4, and Rivero 2002).
+In sum, these examples provide strong independent evidence for our proposal that what makes se especial in these constructions is simply that it is not specified for person (see also sec.
+2.4, and Rivero 2002).24

 3.6.
 Summary